SynthstromAudible/DelugeFirmware/docs/community_features.md

 	 	 - Overdub recording
 		 - Copying clips to arranger
 		 - Copying audio clips between different tracks

-#### 4.1.4 - Catch Notes

- - ([#221]) The normal behavior of the Deluge is to try to keep up with 'in progress' notes when instant switching between clips by playing them late.
-However this leads to glitches with drum clips and other percussive sounds.
-Changing this setting to OFF will prevent this behavior and *not* try to keep up with those notes, leading to smoother instant switching between clips.
-	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

-#### 4.1.5 - Fill Clips

- - ([#196]) Holding the status pad (mute pad) for a clip and pressing select brings up a clip type selection menu.
-The options are:
-    - Default (DEFA) - the default Deluge clip type.
-	- Fill (FILL) - Fill clip.
-It appears orange/cyan on the status pads, and when triggered it will schedule itself to start at such a time that it _finishes_ at the start of the next loop.
-If the fill clip is longer than the remaining time, it is triggered immediately at a point midway through.
-The loop length is set by the longest playing clip, or by the total length of a section times the repeat count set for that section. **Limitation**: a fill clip is still subject to the one clip per instrument behavior of the Deluge.
-Fill clips can steal an output from another fill, but they cannot steal from a non-fill.
-This can lead to some fills never starting since a default type clip has the needed instrument.
-This can be worked around by cloning the instrument to an independent copy.

 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)

 #### 4.2.1 - Filters